A New Algorithm for Applying Sequences of Affine Transformations in Quantum Circuits: Introduction

 where \( \alpha > 0 \) is a normalization factor to ensure that \( \|\tilde{A} / \alpha\| \leq 1 \) \cite{E1,E2,Ad2}.
 The encoded unitary $U(\tilde{A})$ can be applied conditionally to the desired number of qubits to produce the affine-transformed amplitudes in the quantum state.
 In this way, block encoding can be combined with linear transformations in augmented spaces to achieve affine transformations of vectors or fields.

 However, constructing a block-encoding procedure is challenging and becomes increasingly computationally demanding as the matrix size grows.
 Employing an augmented affine matrix using block encoding leads to a fourfold increase in matrix size, which can necessitate a greater number of qubits and makes decomposing the operator into a product of basis gates more challenging \cite{E3,E4,E6} (at this time, factoring a unitary into an approximate product of basis gates remains challenging even for a small number of qubits \cite{2408.15225}).
+Finally, it is even harder to create a quantum circuit from a single augmented affine matrix using block-encoding in cases like driven dynamics evolution demonstrated in the applications section \ref{sec:apps}.
 These considerations motivate the search for more scalable and efficient strategies to perform affine transformations within the memory of a quantum computer.